run2bizdocs/documentation/en-us/docs/4biz-helium/tracker/overview.md

 First of all you need to familiarize yourself with the basics concepts, business rules and user interface.
 The visualization of this functionality in the 4biz menu depends on permissions assigned to an access profile, make sure you have this permission.
 If you don't have this access, a manager can grant this access for you.

-To find out if your profile has this permission, access the menu on the left side of the screen, and make sure the first access option is the main menu **Workflow**;
+To find out if your profile has this permission, access the menu on the left side of the screen, and make sure the first access option is the main menu **Tracker**;

-![4biz workflow menu][1]
+![4biz tracker menu][1]

 **System standard**

-1: Creating a Workflow;
+1: Creating a Tracker;

 2: Building Expressions;